 Filing for personal bankruptcy is an option to provide some financial relief.
-Before deciding to file for personal bankruptcy, there are some questions that need to be addressed about your income, your position under the bankruptcy laws, and the expenses you should continue to keep paying.
+Before deciding to file for it, there are some questions that need addressing about your income, your position under the bankruptcy laws, and the expenses you should continue to keep paying.

 In 2005, new bankruptcy legislation went into effect, making the ability to declare personal bankruptcy more difficult.
 This new legislation also made liquidating your assets and starting over with a clean, fresh credit history considerably more difficult to do as well.
 This factors into the potential of not being eligible for bankruptcy.

 The latest personal bankruptcy laws outline the following:

 Individuals can choose from a variety of personal bankruptcy options.
 Before filing, it might help to do some research or speak with a bankruptcy attorney.
 You would also have to analyze the financial state you’re in to determine which bankruptcy option is appropriate for you.
 After that, you will be able to choose between Chapters 7, 11, or 13.

 Personal bankruptcy should be a last resort.
 Wiping away your obligations and starting over does sound enticing and the positive outcome is that you won’t be digging yourself deeper into debt.

 To file for bankruptcy, you would need to compile a list of all your assets, obligations, debts, and creditors.
 You would need to keep track of your present income and expenses, gather financial statements and any sort of contracts and leases, and provide copies of your two most recent tax returns, a credit counseling certificate, and any debt repayment plans.